 What is a cord of wood?

-Firewood is commonly sold in bulk measurements or quantities of a volume known as a full cord or bush cord, this is a stack of wood 8 feet long by 4 feet tall by 4 feet deep, a full cord has a volume of 128 cubic feet or 3.62 cubic meters and a full cord of split wood is assumed to have about 80 to 90 cubic feet of solid wood.
+So what is a cord of wood? firewood is commonly sold in bulk measurements or quantities of a volume known as a full cord or bush cord, this is a stack of wood 8 feet long by 4 feet tall by 4 feet deep, a full cord has a volume of 128 cubic feet or 3.62 cubic meters and a full cord of split wood is assumed to have about 80 to 90 cubic feet of solid wood.